-The Company custom designs and manufactures each SlenderwallTM exterior cladding system.
+The Company custom designs, manufactures, installs and licenses the SlenderwallTM exterior cladding system.
 The exterior of the SlenderwallTM system can be produced in a variety of attractive architectural finishes, such as concrete, exposed stone, granite or thin brick.

 Easi-Set Sierra WallTM